houshuang/blog/content/posts/2005-11-10-the-end-of-poverty-by-jeffrey-sachs.md

 title: The End of Poverty, by Jeffrey Sachs
 created_at: Thu, 10 Nov 2005 23:41:00 +0000
 kind: article
-tags:
+tags: books, development, economics, politics
-- books
-- development
-- economics
-- politics
 ---

 I had the good fortune to listen to Sachs speak at the biannual CIDA